The Dorcons

-"The Dorcons" is the twenty-fourth episode of the second season of Space: 1999 (and the forty-eighth and final overall episode of the programme).
+"The Dorcons" is the series finale of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was Tom Clegg.
-Original titles were "Last of the Psychons" and "Return of the Dorcons".
+Working titles were "The Last of the Psychons" and "Return of the Dorcons".

 The final shooting script is dated 17 November 1976.
 Live-action filming began on Tuesday 7 December 1976 and wrapped on Thursday 23 December 1976.

+The episode was first broadcast in the UK on 30 October 1977 by Granada Television, having previously aired on KRON-TV, San Francisco on 2 April 1977.

 Plot

 An alien probe approaches the Moon and fires an energy beam at Moonbase Alpha, immobilising the crew and scanning their minds before vanishing.
 The probe then changes its molecular structure to become a spaceship.
 Maya identifies it as a Dorcon ship and says that its crew are searching for her.
 A highly technologically advanced race, the Dorcons are the archenemies of her own people, the Psychons.
 Their ships are equipped with meson converters that give them power over matter, enabling them to transform it into energy and project it through space.

 Aboard the ship, the Dorcons – led by their supreme ruler, the Imperial Archon – debate how to apprehend the last of the Psychons without killing her.
 Malic, the Archon's nephew and heir to the throne, proposes an all-out assault on Alpha, but the Archon backs chief advisor Varda's diplomatic approach.

 On Alpha, Maya explains that the Dorcons have been hunting down the Psychons to acquire the secret of immortality.
 Before she can say any more, Varda contacts Commander Koenig and formally demands that Maya be handed over, threatening to attack Alpha if he does not comply.
 Koenig refuses and puts the base on maximum alert.
 Maya reveals that the Dorcons want her for her biology.
 Dorcon brainstems eventually fail, causing death, but Psychon brainstems have regenerative properties that can last forever; when a Psychon brainstem is surgically grafted onto a Dorcon brain, the result is virtual immortality.